XiL testing to support the introduction of a new powertrain platform

 • Powertrain verification

-A key focus was the use of hardware, software and model in the loop development – hence the ‘X’ In XiL – to de-risk the interface between the vehicle VCU and a newly developed BMS system utilising HORIBA MIRA optimisation algorithms.
+A key focus was the use of Hardware, Software and Model in the loop development – hence the ‘X’ In XiL – to de-risk the integration of validated HORIBA MIRA BMS algorithms with the legacy BMS and vehicle VCU.

 Engineering team deployed: Five UK-based subject matter experts formed thecore of a team that numbered up ten at times.